on-the-t/on-the-t.github.io/_posts/2015-10-03-Are-Women-As-Pythagorean-As-Men.md

   <img src="/assets/exponent-wta.png"/>
 </figure>

 Figure 1 shows the exponents for each performance measure based on 2010 - 2015 match win outcomes for the WTA.
 First serve won had an estimate of $\alpha = 4.75$.
-So, going back to the example above, the estimate for 2010 season wins for Na based on points won on first serve was $Win\% = 1105^4.75/(1105^4.75 + 949^4.75) x 100 = 67\%$.
+So, going back to the example above, the estimate for 2010 season wins for Na based on points won on first serve was

+$$
+Win\% = 1105^4.75/(1105^4.75 + 949^4.75)\; x\; 100 = 67\%
+$$ H

 Her actual win percentage out of the 45 matches included in the analysis was 64%.

 In the $BP^2$ model for the men's tour, the best-fitting exponent was 1.83, very close to the Pythagorean exponent of 2.
 For the WTA, the breakpoint model's best-fitting coefficient is 2.28, also close to a Pythagorean relationship but in the opposite direction as the men's tour.
 This suggests that an equal improvement in breakpoint conversion over opponents on the women's tour is associated with a greater increase in win percentage than for the men&mdash; suggesting that relative breakpoint strength has a somewhat stronger relationship to win outcomes than men.